 Eliza Cox is a partner in the Real Estate and Finance Department and a member of the Land Use practice group.
 Based out of both the firm’s Hyannis and Boston offices, she concentrates her practice on land use and zoning law.

-Eliza represents individual homeowners, non-profit organizations, private corporations and national developers before local zoning and planning boards and she has extensive experience before the Cape Cod Commission.
+Eliza represents individual homeowners, non-profit organizations, private corporations and national developers before local zoning and planning boards, conservation commissions, and other municipal boards and commissions and she has extensive experience before the Cape Cod Commission.

 Eliza’s representative work includes: